major/major.io/content/post/2010-10-12-securing-your-ssh-server.md

 **Port knocking**

 Although [port knocking][13] is another tried and true method to prevent unauthorized access, it can be annoying to use unless you have users who are willing to jump through additional hoops.
-Port knocking involves a "knock" on an arbitrary port that then allows the ssh daemon to be exposed to the user who sent the original knock.
+Port knocking involves a &#8220;knock&#8221; on an arbitrary port that then allows the ssh daemon to be exposed to the user who sent the original knock.

 [Linux Journal][14] has a great article explaining how port knocking works and it provides some sample configurations as well.